marikann/go-cookbook/README.md

 5. Submit a pull request with a clear description

 All contributions are reviewed for quality, relevance, and adherence to Go best practices before being published to the website.

-## License

-This project is open source and available under the [MIT License](LICENSE).

-By contributing to this repository, you agree that your contributions will be licensed under the same MIT License.